 Quick start

-- Choose Encode for readable text or Decode for percent-encoded text.
+- Choose Encode for readable component text or Decode for text that already contains percent codes.

 Best uses